joone-org/SentioNova/curriculum/9798851707100/README.md

 Though none of the following are mandatory, elements should be ordered as follows:
 > [**Subject**]:  *Quantity of → Subject → Characteristics → Action → Setting*

-> [**Style**]:  *"in the style of" → Genre → Medium → Techniques → Influences → Hues → Lighting → Heritage → Technology → Mood → Theme*
+> [**Style**]:  *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Mood → Theme → Culture*

 > [**Specifications**]:  *Tags → Visual Elements → Series → Purpose → Equipment → Quality → --Parameters*

 <br>

 #### [Subject]
+> #### *Quantity of → Subject → Characteristics → Action → Setting*
-Start with a subject positioned within a setting, use collective nouns if needed ("flock" instead of "3"), and be specific ('flying' differs from 'soaring') about characteristics and actions.
+Start with a subject positioned within a setting, use collective nouns if needed ("flock" instead of "3"), and be specific ('flying' differs from 'soaring') about (optional) characteristics and actions.
 > Example: "*/imagine a flock of macaws, bright feathers, flying over rainforest*"

-> Quantity of → Subject → Characteristics → Action → Setting

 <br>

 #### [Style]
+> #### *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Mood → Theme → Culture*

-To create the most expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities:
+To create expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities (all optional):
+* Note **influential artists or periods**:
+  * Monet, Picasso, Da Vinci, Banksy, Warhol, Dali, Rembrandt, Klimt, Renaissance, Baroque, Romanticism, Victorian, etc.
 * Define **genre**:
   * Impressionist, Surrealism, Anime, Cubism, Vaporwave, Gothic, Photorealism, Abstract, Steampunk, Futurism, etc.
-* Specify **medium**:
-  * Watercolor, Oil Paint, Digital, Pencil, Photography, Mosaic, Graffiti, CGI, Glassblowing, Etching, Sculpture, etc.
 * Include **techniques**:
   * Bird's eye view, Chiaroscuro, Pointillism, Double Exposure, Rule of Thirds, Forced Perspective, Long Exposure, Vignette, etc.
-* Note **influential artists or periods**:
-  * Monet, Picasso, Da Vinci, Banksy, Warhol, Dali, Rembrandt, Klimt, Renaissance, Baroque, Romanticism, Victorian, etc.
-* Describe **desired color**:
+* Describe **color**:
   * Hues of green and blue, Monochromatic, Earth tones, Vibrant neon, Primary colors, Warm or Cool, Black and White, Sepia, etc.
 * Indicate **lighting**:
   * Morning, Golden Hour, Nighttime, Candle-lit, Backlit, Silhouette, Neon lights, Harsh shadows, Soft diffused, Underwater, etc.
-* Mention the **culture**:
-  * Romantic Period, Industrial Revolution, Middle Ages, Ancient Egypt, Edo Japan, Victorian, Cybernetic dystopia, Wild West, etc.
+* Specify **medium**:
+  * Watercolor, Oil Paint, Digital, Pencil, Photography, Mosaic, Graffiti, CGI, Glassblowing, Etching, Sculpture, etc.
-* Add **nuanced adjectives** to depict mood:
+* Add nuanced adjectives to depict **mood**:
   * Tranquility, Joy, Melancholy, Mystery, Tension, Elation, Surreal, Dreamy, Majestic, Whimsical, Serene, Haunting, Vibrant, etc.
 * Incorporate **theme**:
   * Harmonious, Love, Adventure, Discovery, Conflict, Transformation, Triumph, Journey, Nature, Urban, Dreams, Time, Change, etc.
+* Mention the **culture**:
+  * Romantic Period, Industrial Revolution, Middle Ages, Ancient Egypt, Edo Japan, Victorian, Cybernetic dystopia, Wild West, etc.

 > Example: "*/imagine a flock of macaws, bright feathers, flying over rainforest, in the style of Impressionist, watercolor, bird's eye view, influenced by Monet, hues of green and blue, morning light, Romantic Period, tranquil, harmonious.*"

-> "in the style of" → Genre → Medium → Techniques → Influences → Hues → Lighting → Culture → Mood → Theme

 <br>

 #### [Specifications]
+* Add tags or jargon: These can be hashtags or any specific terms you'd like to associate with your image.
+* Specify visual elements: Define any negative spaces or subthemes you want the AI to consider.
+* Mention series: If your image is part of a series or a collection, indicate that here.
+* State the purpose: What is the intended use or message of your image?
+* Choose equipment: Name the specific camera, lens, or software you want the AI to emulate.
+* Specify **equipment** for high realism (camera, lens), or software you want to emulate:
+  * EOS 5D, Nikon D850, Hasselblad X1D II, Drone Camera, Wide-angle lens, Telephoto lens, Macro lens, Fish-eye lens, etc.
+* Determine quality: Specify the resolution, for instance, UHD, 8K.

+##### Parameters
 - "*::*" allows for distinction of image components and their weighting.
 In the example *"/imagine A herd of colossal African elephants::2 under a breathtaking sunset in the Serengeti::1"*, *'elephants'* are twice as emphasized as the *'sunset'*.
 Using --no will exclude defined elements
 - "*--s*" (values can range from 0 through 1000) adjusts Midjourney's artistic style, with lower values for more literal imagery and higher for stronger stylization
 - "*--niji 5*" produces anime aesthetic, and illustrative styles can be added with "*--niji 5 --style (cute, expressive, original, scenic)*"